 The roots of addiction and mental health issues start in the teen years.
 These issues are symptoms of an underlying problem.
 Destinations’ goal is to reduce the stigma around treatment and getting help before the problem becomes more difficult to manage.
 Shame around these issues will only lead to hiding and addictive behaviors.
 With the right tools, support and willingness to get help, positive change can take place.

-For more information about P.E.P Talks and how Destinations can customize a talk for your school or community please contact Yael Manzour at (916) 588-4698 or at [email protected]
+For more information about P.E.P Talks and how Destinations can customize a talk for your school or community please contact Halie Gibbs at (949) 627-3950 or at [email protected].

 Destinations For Teens staff are actively getting vaccinated through the county and the hope is to have the majority of our staff vaccinated by the end of January, 2021.
 Destinations For Teens is likewise committed to educating staff to the benefits of vaccinating and to providing access to the vaccine to all employees.
 By minimizing the risk of transmission, Destinations For Teens is working hard to protect its clients, families and employees from contracting the COVID-19 virus.

 A dedicated COVID-19 task force, including our Medical Director, Clinical Director and our Director of Nursing, provides written materials and verbal education and training to all staff.
 In the words of Dr. Baback Gabbay, Destinations For Teens Chief Medical Director, the message could not be simpler: "We are committed to the health and well-being of our patients and families.
 Our staff is committed to the CDC recommend cleaning protocols and have been fortunate to receive the Moderna or Pzifer Covid vaccine this week.
 Vaccination is important in order to help keep all our employees and the families we serve safe".

 In addition to distributing vaccinations, Destinations For Teens facilities has implemented the following procedures for all in-person programs: